 Treatment with Simponi must be initiated and supervised by a qualified doctor who has experience in the diagnosis and treatment of the diseases that Simponi is used to treat.
 For rheumatoid arthritis, psoriatic arthritis and axial spondyloarthritis, Simponi is given as a once-monthly 50 mg injection under the skin, given on the same day of each month.
 The doctor may consider increasing the dose to 100 mg in patients weighing more than 100 kg, if they do not respond to treatment after three or four doses.
 For ulcerative colitis, an initial ‘induction’ dose of 200 mg is given, followed by a dose of 100 mg after 2 weeks, then a stable ‘maintenance’ dose of either 50 mg or 100 mg every four weeks depending on body weight.

 After training, patients may inject themselves with Simponi if their doctor agrees.
-Patients who are treated with Simponi must be given a special alert card that summarises the safety information about the medicine.
 For more information, see the package leaflet.

 How does Simponi work?